gurlina/w251_project/README_Cloud.md

 ![](./assets/cloud_setup_final.png)

-The model was trained on 2 Ubuntu 16.04 VMs of x P100 GPUs with CUDA 11.0.207 for redundancy purpose so that two different trainings could be performed concurrently and independently.
+The model was trained on 2 Ubuntu 16.04 VMs with 2 x P100 GPUs and CUDA 11.0.207 for redundancy purpose so that two different trainings could be performed concurrently and independently.

 ## Environment prerequisite(s)